thure/willshown.com-v2/README.md

 This is an unejected `create-react-app` project built to be hosted on Firebase with server-side rendering (SSR) performed by Firebase Cloud Functions.

 The project is a monorepo with the `create-react-app` universal code and the server-only code as separate Yarn workspaces.
-So far deployment has worked fine this way, since Yarn hoists nearly all of the dependencies to `/functions`, however Babel sometimes has trouble finding its presets & plugins since `firebase deploy` runs from the root directory above `/funcitons` — to fix this, I’ve symlinked `functions/node_modules` to the root directory.
+So far deployment has worked fine this way, since Yarn hoists nearly all of the dependencies to `/functions`, however Babel sometimes has trouble finding its presets & plugins since `firebase deploy` runs from the root directory above `/functions` — to fix this, symlinking `/node_modules` to `/functions/node_modules` appears to satisfy all the things.

 ## Setup